sumanth-vnm/Globetrotter_Headout/README.md

 ---

 ## 📈 Future Roadmap
-- Couldn't complete the assignmentdue to the local mysql server not working on my machine.
+- Couldn't complete the assignment due to the local mysql server not working on my machine.
 So, I couldn't test and deploy the application.
 But, here are some features that can be added in the future:
 - **Category Selection:** Choose from different themes like landmarks, food, culture, etc.
 - **Difficulty Levels:** Adjust the game complexity based on user preference.
 - **Progressive Web App:** Enable offline access and push notifications.